First results from the Student Spiritual Life Survey in Australia

 Students represented in these results are:

-For more national findings on the spiritual profile of these participating students, read our article: More students describe themselves as Spiritual than Christian or Religious.
+For more national findings on the spiritual profile of these participating students, including the terms they use to describe themselves, read our article: Two thirds of students in faith-based schools say they are spiritual and/or religious.

 First results from the Student Spiritual Life Survey in Australia